Can supervise: YES

 PURPOSE:The Consolidated Standards of Reporting Trials (CONSORT) statement strongly suggests one primary outcome for clinical trials, yet the outcomes of stuttering treatments span numerous behavioral and psychosocial domains.
 That presents a roadblock to eventual meta-analysis of clinical trials for adults who stutter.
 METHOD:We propose a simple and convenient outcome measure for clinical trials of stuttering treatment for adults that spans whatever behavioral and psychosocial factors might impel clients to seek treatment: a nine-point scale of Satisfaction with Communication in Everyday Speaking Situations (SCESS).
 The scale consists of one question which is simple, brief, easy to administer, cost-free, and translatable into many languages.
 The present report develops the SCESS scale by determining its reliability, content validity, and construct validity.
 RESULTS:Reliability, content validity, and construct validity of the SCESS were confirmed with statistically significant and substantive correlations with speech-related and anxiety-related measures.
 However, the SCESS did not correlate well with percentage syllables stuttered.
 Three behavioral and psychosocial measures had the highest correlation with the SCESS: total Overall Assessment of the Speaker's Experience of Stuttering, self-reported stuttering severity, and Unhelpful Thoughts and Beliefs about Stuttering.
 CONCLUSION:The SCESS measure has potential to be applied as an overarching clinical trial outcome measure of stuttering treatment effect.
 This study provides some preliminary evidence for including it as a primary or secondary outcome in clinical trials of adult stuttering treatments.
 However, further studies are needed to establish the SCESS responsiveness to different stuttering treatments.

-Onslow, M, Jones, M, O'Brian, S, Packman, A, Menzies, R, Lowe, R, Arnott, S, Bridgman, K, de Sonneville, C & Franken, MC 2018, 'Comparison of percentage of syllables stuttered with parent-reported severity ratings as a primary outcome measure in clinical trials of early stuttering treatment', Journal of Speech, Language, and Hearing Research, vol. 61, no. 4, pp. 811-819.View/Download from: UTS OPUS or Publisher's site
+Onslow, M, Jones, M, O'Brian, S, Packman, A, Menzies, R, Lowe, R, Arnott, S, Bridgman, K, de Sonneville, C & Franken, MC 2018, 'Comparison of percentage of syllables stuttered with parent-reported severity ratings as a primary outcome measure in clinical trials of early stuttering treatment', Journal of Speech, Language, and Hearing Research, vol. 61, no. 4, pp. 811-819.View/Download from: Publisher's site

 © 2018 American Speech-Language-Hearing Association.
 Purpose: This report investigates whether parent-reported stuttering severity ratings (SRs) provide similar estimates of effect size as percentage of syllables stuttered (%SS) for randomized trials of early stuttering treatment with preschool children.
 Method: Data sets from 3 randomized controlled trials of an early stuttering intervention were selected for analyses.
 Analyses included median changes and 95% confidence intervals per treatment group, Bland–Altman plots, analysis of covariance, and Spearman rho correlations.
 Results: Both SRs and %SS showed large effect sizes from pretreatment to follow-up, although correlations between the 2 measures were moderate at best.
 Absolute agreement between the 2 measures improved as percentage reduction of stuttering frequency and severity increased, probably due to innate measurement limitations for participants with low baseline severity.
 Analysis of covariance for the 3 trials showed consistent results.
 Conclusion: There is no statistical reason to favor %SS over parent-reported stuttering SRs as primary outcomes for clinical trials of early stuttering treatment.
 However, there are logistical reasons to favor parent-reported stuttering SRs.
 We conclude that parent-reported rating of the child's typical stuttering severity for the week or month prior to each assessment is a justifiable alternative to %SS as a primary outcome measure in clinical trials of early stuttering treatment.